 This way you can edit those files without breaking your changes when you upgrade Paid Memberships Pro later.
 There still made be additions or changes to our default templates that you will want to or need to change in your custom templates, but you’ll have less work to do than if you “hacked the core” PMPro plugin.

-Since v1.8.9, you can use the new pmpro_pages_custom_template_path filter to tell PMPro to check a specific directory for ALL page templates.
+We now offer the pmpro_pages_custom_template_path filter which tells PMPro to check a specific directory for ALL page templates.
 If the template is found, it will be used.
 If it’s not found, PMPro will continue to look in the theme and default pages folder.

 We’re going to be adding some extra helper functionality around creating new email templates and integrating them with the Email Templates Admin Editor so users can easily override the email templates your addons use.
 When we get that done, we’ll post to the blog here.
 In the meantime, we can help in the member forums.